NiklasEi/bevy_asset_loader/README.md

 The plugin supports different paths for asset collections to be loaded.
 The most common one is a loading state (think loading screen).
 During this state, all assets are loaded.
 Only when all asset collections can be build with fully loaded asset handles, the collections are inserted as resources.
 If you do not want to use a loading state, asset collections can still result in cleaner code and improved maintainability for projects with a lot of assets (see ["Usage without a loading state"](#usage-without-a-loading-state)).

 Asset configurations, like their file path or tile dimensions for sprite sheets, can be resolved at compile time (through derive macro attributes), or at run time (see ["Dynamic assets"](#dynamic-assets)).
 The second allows managing asset configurations as assets.
 This means you can keep a list of your asset files and their properties in asset files (at the moment only `ron` files are supported).
+The main benefit of dynamic asset collections is a clean split of code and asset configuration leading to less recompiles while working on your assets.

 *The `main` branch and the latest release support Bevy version `0.7` (see [version table](#compatible-bevy-versions)).
 If you like living on the edge, take a look at the `bevy_main` branch, which tries to stay close to Bevy's development.*